blues/app-accelerators/60-lone-worker-panic-fall-detection-beacon/README.md

 - Field-upgradeable firmware via [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) so threshold recipes can be pushed to the whole fleet without a physical re-flash.
 - `.qos` encrypted Notefile for worker location data in privacy-sensitive jurisdictions.
 - Per-worker baseline calibration: record each worker's typical activity vibration profile via a 24-hour learning period, then tune `impact_g` and `freefall_g` individually.

+## 10. Troubleshooting Common Issues

+**Device does not appear in Notehub.**
+- Verify the `PRODUCT_UID` in `lone_worker_beacon_helpers.h` matches your Notehub project's ProductUID exactly.
+- Check that the Notecard has a provisioned SIM (should ship with one; confirm at [Blues shop](https://shop.blues.com)).
+- Ensure cellular or WiFi coverage is available.
+If indoors and no WiFi is provisioned, power cycle and move to a window or open area.
+- From Notehub's in-browser terminal (click the terminal icon in project settings), issue `{"req":"hub.status"}`.
+If `last_sync` is very recent, the Notecard is communicating.
+If `last_sync` is old or `status` is `error`, the Notecard cannot reach cellular or Notehub.

+**Panic button or fall detection does not trigger.**
+- Check the haptic motor for signs of life: power on the beacon, wait 5 seconds for boot to complete, then hold the panic button for 3+ seconds.
+You should feel a vibration within 1–2 seconds of pressing.
+If no vibration, check the motor's wiring to the DRV2605L and that the DRV2605L is seated on I²C (address 0x5A).
+- Verify the LIS3DH is responding: after boot, if you see no double-buzz (fault pattern), the accelerometer initialized.
+Try triggering a fall: drop the beacon 50–80 cm onto a pillow or padded surface.
+If still no double-buzz on alert, check the LIS3DH's I²C wiring (SDA, SCL, 0x18 address) and that the SDO pin is grounded or left floating.
+- Check the startup fault pattern: a slow double-buzz (buzz, pause, buzz) repeating every 5 seconds indicates a boot-time configuration error (missing `PRODUCT_UID`, failed `hub.set`, or template registration failure).
+Verify the `PRODUCT_UID` and power-cycle the beacon.

+**Alerts appear in Notehub but coordinates are missing or stale.**
+- `loc_age_s: -1.0` means the Notecard had no cached GPS fix when the alert fired.
+This is normal indoors.
+If outdoors with a clear sky view and `loc_age_s` is still -1 after multiple alerts, the Notecard may not have acquired a GPS fix since power-on.
+Run `{"req":"card.location"}` from the Notehub terminal to force a fix attempt and check the response.
+- No `beacon_location.qo` follow-up note means GPS did not acquire a fresh fix within the 90-second background search window.
+This is normal indoors or under heavy tree cover.
+If GPS should be working, trigger a test alert and check the Notecard's `card.location` response for lock time and signal quality.

+**Battery drains too quickly.**
+- Verify the host MCU is not stuck in a high-clock state.
+From the Arduino IDE Serial Monitor (115200 baud, after uncommenting `#define DEBUG_SERIAL` in the .ino file), you should see periodic log messages (one per outer loop pass, ~10 per second) with healthy current draws.
+If the Serial Monitor is active and you see frequent output, the debug serial is forcing the STM32 to maintain its USB clock — disable `DEBUG_SERIAL` to reduce MCU idle from ~10–15 mA to ~5–10 mA.
+- Confirm the Notecard is in low-power periodic mode: issue `{"req":"hub.get"}` from the Notehub terminal.
+If `outbound` is greater than 1440 (24 hours) or `inbound` is less than 120 (2 hours), sync cadence may be excessive.
+See [Section 5, step 5](#5-notehub-setup-and-configuration) for recommended settings.
+- Use Mojo (see [Section 8](#8-validation-and-testing)) to measure actual current in different states (idle, fall/panic event, GPS search, sync).
+Compare against the estimated figures in the power validation table.
+If measured idle is >25 mA, a peripheral may be drawing unexpectedly — check I²C for clock-stretching issues or peripheral misconfigurations.

+**Starnote satellite transmission fails or never completes.**
+- The Starnote link is only active after the device has completed at least one successful cellular or WiFi sync to deliver the compact template definitions to Notehub.
+If the beacon launches in a no-cellular area, it cannot use satellite until it has found cellular coverage at least once.
+This is called the "first-light sequence."
+Move the device to cellular coverage, power it on, wait for a sync (check Notehub device status), then move back to the satellite-only zone.
+- Verify the Starnote antenna orientation: the module's top face should point toward the sky (polycarbonate enclosure top is sufficient); in the northern hemisphere, southward orientation improves link margin.
+If the Starnote is mounted sideways or inverted, Skylo acquisition may fail.
+- Check Starnote coverage: the Skylo network covers specific regions (see [Starnote datasheet](https://dev.blues.io/datasheets/starnote-datasheet/)).
+If you're outside the coverage footprint, NTN transmission will fail silently.
+- From Notehub's in-browser terminal, issue `{"req":"card.transport","method":"ntn"}` to force satellite-only operation (cellular disabled).
+Trigger a test panic from a location with sky view.
+Check the event metadata: if `"transport":"ntn"` is present, the satellite path is working.
+Re-enable hybrid transport: `{"req":"card.transport","method":"-"}`.

+**Fall detection generates false positives during normal work.**
+- Adjust the `freefall_g` and `impact_g` thresholds via environment variables (see [Section 5, step 5](#5-notehub-setup-and-configuration)).
+Increase `freefall_g` (e.g., 0.65 or 0.75) to require a deeper free-fall phase before the impact window opens.
+Increase `impact_g` (e.g., 3.0 or 3.5) to require a larger acceleration spike to confirm impact.
+Both changes reduce sensitivity and may suppress legitimate falls — validate with your specific worker activity profile.
+- Shorten the `fall_window_ms` (e.g., 300 ms instead of 500 ms) to close the impact window sooner, requiring impact to occur more tightly coupled to the free-fall phase.
+This rejects impact spikes that occur seconds after a bump.
+- Run a 24-hour learning period with each worker activity profile and log the Notecard's accelerometer telemetry (see README Section 6).
+Identify the baseline g-profile of normal work (walking, climbing, tool swings) and set thresholds to sit just above the highest "false positive" peak observed during normal use.

+**Multiple alerts fire from a single fall.**
+- The 60-second alert cooldown (`DEFAULT_ALERT_COOLDOWN_SEC`) prevents alert storms.
+A second fall detected within 60 seconds of the previous alert is suppressed — the button feels one buzz (acknowledgment of the press) instead of three (alert accepted).
+This is intentional.
+If you need multiple alerts for a tumbling device, increase the cooldown in the firmware or set it via an environment variable (when supported in a future revision).

 ## 10. Summary